steveblue/angular-router-reset-example/README.md

 ```

-^ In above example ClosureCompiler correctly mangles all properties.
-Interestingly enough, `children` is not mangled, but `loadChildren` is.
+^ In above example ClosureCompiler correctly mangles all properties. `children` is not mangled, but `loadChildren` is.

 THIS DOESNT: